 Information disclosure: Disclosure of information on web pages and in reports to provide an overview of risk assessment efforts and the actions taken to address identified risks.

 In September 2023, the Human rights policy was revised following discussions by the Sustainability Promotion Committee and final approval by the President.
 The revised policy incorporates Komatsu's "Purpose" and "Sustainability policy," clearly articulating the company's stance by stipulating the prohibition of forced labor and child labor and respecting freedom of association and right to collective bargaining.
-The revised version has been translated into 13 languages and disseminated to Komatsu Group companies and partner companies (suppliers) and sales agents.
+The revised version has been translated into 13 languages and disseminated to Komatsu Group companies and partner companies (suppliers and distributors).

 Since human rights management activities are closely related to the operations of each department, including human resources, procurement, occupational safety, and marketing, the Sustainability Promotion Division serves as the secretariat and promotes human rights management in cooperation with each department.